dlewis27/SSRgenotyper/README.md

 ### Index the modified reference file:

-bwa index my_modified_Reference.fasta
+bwa index my_modified_Reference.fasta my_modified_Reference.fasta

-### Map the Illumina reads to the modified reference.fasta:
+### Map the Illumina reads to the modified reference.fasta (single end reads process shown - can be done for paired-end reads):

 for i in \*.fq; do bwa mem myReferenceForSSRgenotyper.fasta $i > $i.sam; done

-## Prepare the SAM files for SSRGenotyper
+### Prepare the SAM files for SSRGenotyper
-while the whole SAM file can be passed in, this is strongly discouraged as it will slow down the run time.
-Filtering the file with samtools will speed it up.
-For example, run:
+while the whole SAM file can be passed to SSRGenotyper, we encourage users to first filter the sam file with samtools to improve performance:

-for i in *.sam; do samtools view $i -q 45 > $i.filter1; done
+for i in *.sam; do samtools view $i -q 45 > $i.Q45; done

 This will remove reads with mapping quality less than 45.
-SSRgenotyper has an option, -Q, to further filter the reads.
-There is no need to convert the SAM files to BAM format or to sort or index.
-The sam files should be provided as a list in a text document with each file name on a new line.
-This can be done with:
+SSRgenotyper provides further filtering arguments (-Q) that can be used for additional filter stringency.
+The SAM files do not need to be sorted or indexed.
+A file listing all SAM file to be processed is required by SSRGenotyper and can be produced with:

-ls *.filter1 > samFiles.txt
+ls *.Q45 > samFiles.txt

 ## How it Works